Takeaways

 Beyond Depression

 The benefits of vitamin D may extend beyond depression.
-Research suggests a link between low vitamin D levels and an increased risk of anxiety disorders3.
-Some studies also indicate potential connections to schizophrenia and bipolar disorder.
+Research suggests a link between low vitamin D levels and an increased risk of anxiety disorders.
+Some studies also indicate potential connections to schizophrenia and bipolar disorder.[19]

 Seasonal Affective Disorder (SAD), a condition causing depressive symptoms during winter, shows a strong correlation with vitamin D levels.
 Vitamin D supplements are often used to help manage SAD symptoms.[20]